 Enhancing the Economic and Environmental Competitiveness of Small Farms Through Agroforestry

 Economic returns from the farming enterprise have been decreasing steadily over the years while environmental problems due to intensive agriculture have been increasing at an alarming rate.
 Reduced biodiversity, increased erosion, lower soil fertility, greenhouse gas emission, and non-point source pollution of ground water and streams have all been identified as problems associated with intensive monocultural systems.
 Small farms are fast disappearing from the agricultural landscape threatening the integrity of rural communities.
 Agroforestry, the deliberate growing of trees or shrubs on agricultural lands with agronomic crops or pasture and/or animals, offers promise as an alternative land-use practice with potential for alleviating some of these environmental and economic problems.
 Agroforestry is gaining attention in the U.S. through the efforts of USDA National Agroforestry Center, USDA ARS, USDA NRCS, USDA Forest Service, Association for Temperate Agroforestry, and various land-grant universities.
 Federal incentive programs are being implemented through the 1996 USDA Farm Bill to help landowners establish trees on their farmlands.
 With millions of acres under widely spaced pecan orchards, marginal cropland, and rangeland the Southeast offers a great potential for agroforestry practices.
 Some of the key elements to a successful small farming enterprise such as, diversification of farm income, reduced production costs, and increased economic returns can all be achieved through agroforestry while alleviating some of the environmental problems associated with monocultural systems.
 Through the three year research outlined here we will examine two major forms of agroforestry systems (alley cropping and silvopasture) for their ecological and economic sustainability and environmental benefits.
 We envision four major objectives.
 These are: 1) Examine system design (tree spacing, and tree-crop system configurations) and its role on system productivity (tree, crop, and livestock production potential), 2) Determine the biophysical interactions between system components, 3) Evaluate alley cropping and silvopastoral systems for their ability to reduce ground water non-point source pollution from agricultural chemicals, and 4) Determine the economic benefits of agroforestry systems.
 The information gathered through the study will be used to educate farmers and landowners about the potential for agroforestry as an alternative land-use practice in the Southeast.
-A team of scientists are working with farmers and extension educators to accomplish the project objectives.
-Standard tree and crop measurement procedure are employed to determine system productivity, and established protocols are used to quantify tree-crop interactions and environmental benefits.
+A team of scientists from two universities will be working with farmers, extension educators and USDA Natural Resource Conservation Service personnel to accomplish the project objectives.
+Standard tree and crop measurement procedure will be employed to determine system productivity, and established protocols will be used to quantify tree-crop interactions and environmental benefits.
 Economic analysis will take into account both spatial and temporal aspects.
 The analysis will be conducted on a unit area over a specified period for each agroforestry system.
 Further, we propose to use the social accounting matrix (SAM) modeling approach to determine multiplier impacts of agroforestry on the regional economy and employment.
 The project outcome will help to design better sustainable tree-crop-animal integrated systems that minimize negative component interactions, decrease nutrient leaching, and increase economic returns.
-The findings of our project will have direct applications to the entire southeastern U.S. The project results are being disseminated through farm tours, field days, extension and trade publications, and journal papers.
-The network of county extension faculty is also be actively involved in information dissemination and outreach activities along with the project investigators.
+The field installations will encompass two southern states (Florida and Georgia) and the findings of our project will have direct applications to the entire southeastern U.S. The project results will be disseminated through farm tours, field days, extension and trade publications, journal papers, television and radio, and through the internet.
+The network of county extension faculty will also be actively involved in information dissemination and outreach activities along with the project investigators.

-1.Examine system design (tree spacing, and tree-crop combinations) and its role on system productivity (years 1 through 3)
+- 1.Examine system design (tree spacing, and tree-crop combinations) and its role on system productivity

 Accomplishment by study location are outlined below:

 Range Cattle Research and Education Center, Ona, FL(Objectives 1, 3, and 4): A 40 ac, 20-yr-old bahiagrass pasture was planted with slash pines (4′ x 8′ x 40′ spacing) in 1992 (Kalmbacher, 2000).
 In 2002, 8, 1 ha paddocks were delineated and four of these with uniform pine stands were selected and maintained with pines.
 Pines were removed from the other four paddocks in December 2002, and all paddocks were fenced.
-All paddocks were stocked with two, pregnant cow-calf pairs from June to September, but paddocks without pines, where available forage is expected to be more than that in paddocks with pines due to shading, were periodically adjusted in size with electric fence to equalize forage allowance.
-Available forage and nutritive value were monitored during the grazing period.
-Cows were maintained as a group from October to May and exposed to bulls from March to May.
+All paddocks will be stocked with two, pregnant cow-calf pairs from June to September, but paddocks without pines, where available forage is expected to be more than that in paddocks with pines due to shading, will be periodically adjusted in size with electric fence to equalize forage allowance.
+Available forage and nutritive value will be monitored during the grazing period.
+Cows will be maintained as a group from October to May and exposed to bulls from March to May.
 The main live-animal response variable used to evaluate treatments will be cow and calf weights at weaning, the later being used to calculate live-weight gain/ha.
 The principal economic measure will be the amount of land required to sustain an animal unit (cow-calf pair) on pastures with or without pines.

-The classic publication by Anderson & Hipp (1975) [The publication “Requirements and returns for 1000-cow beef herds on flatwoods soils in Florida” shows profitability using varying amounts of pasture and native range in a ranching operation] is used as a model for a new publication showing the profitability of including livestock, forestry, and wildlife in land management.
-Preliminary results were presented at a meeting in Milton in May 2003.
+The classic publication by Anderson & Hipp (1975) [The publication “Requirements and returns for 1000-cow beef herds on flatwoods soils in Florida” shows profitability using varying amounts of pasture and native range in a ranching operation] will be used as a model for a new publication showing the profitability of including livestock, forestry, and wildlife in land management.

-North Florida Research and Education Center, Quincy, FL: A 50 ac, 8-yr-old loblolly pine plantation is being evaluated for pine straw production.
-Two types of nutrient amendments (poultry litter and inorganic fertilizer) are being evaluated as a new treatment.
-Tree growth, pine straw production, and groundwater nitrate levels (using lysimetry as explained earlier) and economic returns are being quantified.
-One conference presentation was made based on the preliminary data at the Southern Silvicultural Research Conference in Biloxi, MS.
+North Florida Research and Education Center, Quincy, FL: A 50 ac, 8-yr-old loblolly pine plantation will be evaluated for pine straw production and groundwater nitrate levels (using lysimetry as explained earlier) and economic returns.
+This subproject was initiated in March 2003.

 Impacts and Contributions/Outcomes